Extent of Coronary and Myocardial Disease and Benefit From Surgical Revascularization in LV Dysfunction

 Surgical revascularization is commonly recommended for patients with severe CAD and low EF, although the overall results of the STICH trial did not demonstrate a survival benefit.
 This substudy demonstrates that the survival benefit of CABG is limited to those with the most extensive disease (although the early hazard is greater in this group).
 This suggests that CABG for survival benefit should be restricted to this group of patients, and for those with less extensive disease, it would only be indicated for relief of angina.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease

 Keywords: Coronary Artery Disease, Cardiomyopathies, Coronary Artery Bypass, Angioplasty, Balloon, Coronary